Sensory Safe Spaces

 Design Collaboration

 For architects, producers, and planners building something new, I consult on the somatic experience from concept through build.
+What I offer is simpler and less costly than an interior designer.
+Think of it as a sensory inspection.
+I notice irritants and disharmonies in a design and offer the easiest corrections.

 Workshops